Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Abstract

 \section{Abstract}

 Knowledge graph embedding models (KGEMs) are used for various tasks related to knowledge graphs (KGs), including link prediction.
-They are trained with loss functions that are computed considering a batch of scored triples and their corresponding labels.
-Traditional approaches consider the label of a triple to be either true or false.
-However, recent works suggest that all negative triples should not be valued equally.
-In line with this recent assumption, we posit that negative triples that are semantically valid w.r.t. domain and range constraints might be high-quality negative triples.
-As such, loss functions should treat them differently from semantically invalid negative ones.
-To this aim, we propose semantic-driven versions for the three main loss functions for link prediction.
-In an extensive and controlled experimental setting, we show that the proposed loss functions systematically provide satisfying results on three public benchmark KGs underpinned with different schemas, which demonstrates both the generality and superiority of our proposed approach.
-In fact, the proposed loss functions do (1) lead to better MRR and Hits@$K$ values, (2) drive KGEMs towards better semantic awareness as measured by the Sem@$K$ metric.
-This highlights that semantic information globally improves KGEMs, and thus should be incorporated into loss functions.
+They are trained with loss functions that consider batches of true and false triples.
+However, different kinds of false triples exist and recent works suggest that they should not be valued equally, leading to specific negative sampling procedures.
+In line with this recent assumption, we posit that negative triples that are semantically valid w.r.t. signatures of relations (domain and range) are high-quality negatives.
+Hence, we enrich the three main loss functions for link prediction such that all kinds of negatives are sampled but treated differently based on their semantic validity.
+In an extensive and controlled experimental setting, we show that the proposed loss functions systematically provide satisfying results which demonstrates both the generality and superiority of our proposed approach.
+In fact, the proposed loss functions (1) lead to better MRR and Hits@$10$ values, and (2) drive KGEMs towards better semantic correctness as measured by the Sem@$K$ metric.
+This highlights that relation signatures globally improve KGEMs, and thus should be incorporated into loss functions.
 Domains and ranges of relations being largely available in schema-defined KGs, this makes our approach both beneficial and widely usable in practice.